Available with Data Reviewer license.

 This information is used to support data quality requirement traceability, automated reporting, and corrective workflows.

-This information is used to provide guidance and helps facilitate corrective workflows.
+This information is used to provide guidance to facilitate corrective workflows.

 This information is used in rule authoring and management workflows to support traceability and reporting of data quality requirements.

 - Features or table objects that are assigned to a subtype are evaluated based on the domains defined by the subtype.
-For more information, see An overview of subtypes.
+For more information, see Introduction to subtypes.

 - Features or table objects assigned to an invalid subtype will not be evaluated by this check.
-It is recommended that you use the Subtype check to correct features assigned to invalid subtypes before using this check.
-The Subtype check can be authored as a batch job in ArcMap and be run in ArcGIS Pro using the Execute Reviewer Batch Job geoprocessing tool.
+It is recommended that you use the Subtype check to find features assigned to invalid subtypes and correct them before using this check.